KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-8. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-10. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Pinfo by SalekurPolas](https://github.com/SalekurPolas/MMM-Pinfo)